m0r9h3us/learn/README.md

-# learn
+# project-docs

-This repository is used to document all learning process for later use and people who want to join.
+This repository is used to collect documentations for all ongoing projects.
+The master branch is autmatically deployed to the m0r9h3us.github.io repository and available through the github pages.

+Have fun...